0xNinjaCyclone/WRock/README.md

 Experience the power and versatility of WRock, a modern web security tool designed to empower your assessments:

-* 🔒 **Web Scanning**: Uncover vulnerabilities and enhance security with an advanced scanning capabilities.
-Identify potential risks and weaknesses in web applications to fortify your defenses.
+* 🔒 **Web Scanning**: Harness the power of WRock's advanced scanning capabilities to perform comprehensive assessments of web applications.
+Automate the scanning process to identify potential security weaknesses and ensure the integrity of your web assets.
+With WRock, you can confidently evaluate the security posture of your applications and proactively protect against potential threats.

 * 🌐 **Intelligent Web Crawling**: Explore the intricacies of website structures, uncover hidden paths, and gather valuable information.
 Our intelligent crawling mechanism provides comprehensive visibility into web assets.

-* 🌍 **Subdomain Enumeration**: Expand your attack surface by discovering associated domains and services with a modified version of Sublist3r.
+* 🌍 **Enumeration**: Discover associated domains and services using WRock's advanced subdomain enumeration capabilities.
+Leverage the combined power of Subfinder and Sublist3r to expand your attack surface, identify potential entry points, and uncover hidden assets.
+Gain comprehensive visibility and enhance your assessment with thorough subdomain enumeration.

 * 🔍 **Advanced Analysis**: Utilize the built-in analyzer module to perform comprehensive analysis of JavaScript files, identifying potential vulnerabilities and security issues.
 Generate detailed reports with the integrated report writer for effective documentation.

 ## Uses modified versions of
 - [Sublist3r](https://github.com/aboul3la/Sublist3r)